BACnet MSTP Installation, RS485 and Cables

 Here is our simplified advice:

 1. RS485 is a 3 conductor network.
 You take a huge risk by not installing the 3rd conductor.
 You risk blowing 485 ports, you risk unstable operation (works sometimes and doesn't work other times) and finally, you risk re-installation.
-For a more detailed discussion read this article.
+For a more detailed discussion read WHY YOU NEED 3 WIRES FOR 2 (TWO) WIRE RS485 FOR BACNET.
 The more power sources used to power devices, the greater the physical separation of devices, the less well-grounded devices, and power sources are the greater the risk.
 Remember this statement: The so-called Ground Terminal on an RS485 interface is not a connection to ground.
 It is a common reference signal.
 The voltage level on the Tx/Rx conductors are measured relative to this voltage level.

 You can (if you must) use a shield drain wire as the 3rd conductor (ground reference conductor)